South Africa hands over climate baton

 South Africa's ambassador at large for climate change, Nozipho Mxakato-Diseko, said ministers had to instruct their negotiators to honour the Durban package of decisions to ensure that it was not reopened and unravelled.

-"It's on the basis of the Durban outcome that we need to move forward in COP 18.
+on the basis of the Durban outcome that we need to move forward in COP 18.
 Doha must be all about the implementation of the already agreed decisions."

 Mxakato-Diseko said that although there were some outstanding issues, ministers would need to work together to decide how to deal with these outstanding issues.